redhat-developer/app-services-sdk-go/kafkainstance/apiv1internal/README.md

-# Go API client for Kafka Service Fleet Manager
+# Go API client for kafkainstance

-Kafka Service Fleet Manager is a REST API to manage Kafka instances and connectors.
+An API to provide REST endpoints for query Kafka for admin operations

 ## Installation